Peter Chan

 Biography

-Peter also served in national leadership roles within the SEC's Enforcement Division.
-Peter acted as national leader of the Municipalities Continuing Disclosure Cooperation (MCDC) Initiative.
-He also served as co-chair of the Priorities and Resources Subcommittee of the Division of Enforcement Advisory Committee and was one of the original architects of the SEC Financial Reporting and Audit Task Force.
+Peter also held several national leadership roles within the SEC, including serving as the original architect and national leader of the Municipalities Continuing Disclosure Cooperation Initiative and as National Co-Chair of the Enforcement Priorities and Resources Subcommittee.
+He contributed to initiatives that led to the creation of the SEC’s Financial Reporting and Audit Task Force.

-In 2014, Peter received the SEC's prestigious Paul R. Carey Award for his [e]xceptional personal commitment and effectiveness as a member of the Division of Enforcement.
+In recognition of his service at the SEC, he received the SEC’s Paul R. Carey Award for exceptional personal commitment and effectiveness.

 Practice Focus